homearanya/active-escapes/src/pages/tours/clarens-san-traverse.md

   description: 'Offering a unique combination of high berg wilderness and cultural treasures, the 3 day San Traverse in and around Clarens, Free State, will delight your finer senses.'
 destinationTour:
   order: 1
-  image: ../../img/listing/img-04-clarens.jpg
+  image: ../../img/listing/freestate-clarens.JPG
-  tagline: San Traverse - Clarens
+  title: The Clarens San Traverse
-  title: In the footprints of the San
+  description: A 3-day slackpacker offering the unique combination of high berg wilderness and cultural treasures.
+Our charismatic guide will share his unique perspective on the ancient culture and people who once inhabited this valley.
+From Cannibal cave to locally brewed ales, a hiking trip to Clarens will delight your finer senses.
-  description: 'Offering a unique combination of high berg wilderness and cultural treasures, the 3 day San Traverse in and around Clarens, Free State, will delight your finer senses.'
+  emailLink: mailto:tours@active-escapes.co.za?subject=Clarens San Traverse HIke – Free State Destination Listing
 ---